Azure/PSRule.Rules.Azure/docs/faq.md

 To perform local validation, some PowerShell setup is required but we step you through that.
 See [installation][7] and [validating locally][8] for details.

-To start writing your own custom rules, some PowerShell experience is required.
+To start writing your own custom rules you can use YAML, JSON, or PowerShell PowerShell experience is required for some scenarios.
 We have a walk through scenario [Enforcing custom tags][9] to get you started.

   [7]: install-instructions.md